DDD23456/PC3-project/README.md

 2)Then under "Actions" , set up a new workflow folder named "notifier.yml"

+3)Paste or write codes into the folder "notifier.yml"

-3)Next click on Telegram Bot Father https://t.me/botfather to create a personal telegram Bot as well as to get the Bot token.
+4)Next click on Telegram Bot Father https://t.me/botfather to create a personal telegram Bot as well as to get the Bot token.

-4)Inside the terminal, type "curl https://api.telegram.org/bot"bottoken"/getUpdates" to obtain the Bot chat ID.
+5)Inside the terminal, type "curl https://api.telegram.org/bot"bottoken"/getUpdates" to obtain the Bot chat ID.

-5)Having obtain the token and ID, go under "settings" and then "SECRETS", "ACTIONS" and then create a "NEW REPOSITORY SECRET" for the token and chat ID.
+6)Having obtain the token and ID, go under "settings" and then "SECRETS", "ACTIONS" and then create a "NEW REPOSITORY SECRET" for the token and chat ID.

+7)Done, now user's telegram will receive message whenever there is a update.